soumyaghosh71/Blogger/README.md

 # Blogger

-An application to create blogs and add commnets.
+An application to create blogs and add comments.